 Growing up with an artistic mother who loves all things art, crafts were always a part of my childhood.
 Whether it was painting, making jewelry, coloring in coloring books, or attending art classes at our local art museum, my mother always made a point to make art fun and carefree.
 From an early age, I developed a love for art, but never new there was potential for me to make a career out of it.

 It wasn’t until freshman year of high school when an inspiring teacher introduced me to Photoshop and InDesign, I knew design would be a part of my life in one way or another.
 Through my four years of high school, my love for design continued to flourish and I set my heart on becoming a graphic designer.

 After graduating high school, I moved from my small East Texas town to San Marcos, TX and began college at Texas State University.
 I enrolled in communication design, joined a sorority, and set out on the life I had planned.
 I quickly learned South Texas and a big university weren’t for me.
 After my freshman year, I transferred to the Art Institute of Dallas, continuing my studies in graphic design.
 The next two-and-a-half years were filled with countless hours of projects, designing, and interning for inspiring designers.

 Shortly after graduating, I started my first job as a professional graphic designer in June 2020.
-During that time of beginning my first job, I was also planning my wedding and helping plan my sister’s wedding.
+During that time of beginning my first job, I was also planning my wedding.
 A few months later, I got a dog, married the love of my life, moved into our first home, and began focusing on my career.
 The following year was filled with learning to be an adult, work, spending time with family, friends and my pup, and figuring out the path I needed to take in my career.